 His antics grew worse.

-The following Friday night, our team arrived early for the championship game and we did a casual shoot around while I watched Mr. A. and his team.
-I liked what I saw because Mr. Arrogance was yelling and commanding and trying to seem like a big time, hard-nosed coach.
+The following Friday night, our team arrived early for the title game.
+We did a casual shoot around while I watched Mr. Arrogance and his team.
+I liked what I saw because Mr. A. was yelling and commanding and trying to seem like a big time, hard-nosed coach.

 I called my girls out of the gym and into an adjacent foyer where I told them, “You have nothing to lose.
-No one has beaten this team for three years, so stay loose and have fun because none of you has ever played in a championship game before.
-Focus on the experience because that’s where your memories are.”
+No one has beaten this team for three years, so stay loose and have fun.
+None of you has ever played in a championship game before so focus on the experience because that’s where your memories are.”

 Then, I leaned in and said, “But . . .”

 I stalled and scanned their eyes before finishing my sentence. “. . . we are going to win!”